cneben/QuickQanava/doc/web/docs/topology.md

 Selection can also be configured with the following Qan.Graph properties:

-- `Qan.Graph.selectionColor` / `qan::Graph::setSelectionColor()`: Color for the node selection rectangle.
+- `Qan.Graph.selectionColor` / `#!js qan::Graph::setSelectionColor()`: Color for the node selection rectangle.
-- `Qan.Graph.selectionWeight` / `qan::Graph::setSelectionWeight()`: Border width of the node selection rectangle.
+- `Qan.Graph.selectionWeight` / `#!js qan::Graph::setSelectionWeight()`: Border width of the node selection rectangle.
-- `Qan.Graph.selectionMargin` / `qan::Graph::setSelectionMargin()`: Margin between the node selection rectangle and the node content (selection weight is taken into account).
+- `Qan.Graph.selectionMargin` / `#!js qan::Graph::setSelectionMargin()`: Margin between the node selection rectangle and the node content (selection weight is taken into account).

 All theses properties could be changed dynamically.